Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Free Space

 The norm of the system's wavefunction and the input pulse at time $t$ is

 The value of the norm is unity at $t=t_0$ and is gradually reduced under the evolution of the non-Hermitian dynamics, while the input enters the dissipative system.

-The process begins with a quantum jump which always occurs since the incident photon will either be subject to a decoherence quantum jump or the photon will leave the system corresponding to a decay jump.
-The time of the jump is determined by the standard stochastic procedure of wfMC.
-A value between 0 and 1 is randomly chosen and the time of the jump set to the temporal point, when the norm reaches that value.
+The process begins with a quantum jump, which always occurs since the incident control photon will either be subject to a dephasing quantum jump or the photon will leave the system, corresponding to a decay jump.
+The time of the jump is determined by the standard stochastic wfMC procedure.
+A value between 0 and 1 is randomly chosen and the time of the jump is set to the temporal point, when the norm reaches that value.
 Once the time of the first jump $t_j$ is set, the nature of the jump is determined through a second stochastic process.
-It can be one of the four, described by the jump operators Eq.(\ref{eq:fsdjum}),(\ref{eq:fsgjum}),(\ref{eq:djump})-(\ref{eq:ejump}).
+It can be one of the four, described by the jump operators (\ref{eq:fsdjum}),(\ref{eq:fsgjum}),(\ref{eq:djump}), and (\ref{eq:ejump}).
 The non-normalized probabilities of these jumps are